redkite-labs/redkitecms-docs/book/change-theme.rst

-**Partial finalization** only removes the changed slots which has already been mapped with a slot from previous theme, **Full finalization** removes both the changed blocks and the backupped blocks, so if you Use a partial finalization, you can continue with mapping slots, when you full finalize, this is not possible anymore.
+**Partial finalization** only removes the changed slots which has already been mapped with a slot from previous theme, **Full finalization** removes both the changed blocks and the backup blocks, so if you Use a partial finalization, you can continue with mapping slots, when you full finalize, this is not possible any more.

 .. note::